Taylor County Rents

 Both graphs compare Abilene to the entire MLS (multiple listing service) region - a 48,000 square-mile market that includes the behemoth Dallas/Fort Worth real estate market.
 The data reveals:

-- In November 2025, median days-on-market for the MLS region was 41 (a gain of +4 over October 2025); replicating the trend of the prior month, Abilene was 7.
-Abilene rentals lease almost 6 times as faster when compared to the monster Metroplex market.
+- In February 2026, median days-on-market for the MLS region was 40; in Abilene, 10 days.
+Translation: Abilene rentals leased over 4 times faster compared to the monster Metroplex market.

 - Throughout the COVID period when we were flush with PPP money, Abilene rental inventory tracked MLS inventory closely.
 After November 2022 when interest rates begin to rise, Abilene rental inventory fell below the larger comparison market.
 It makes sense - Abilene incomes are lower than DFW incomes.
 Rentals become the default when higher interest rates push people from buying to renting in a lower income market.
 The separation between these two statistics is more pronounced after January 2025.
-In January 2025; the NTREIS region had 2.6 months of inventory; Abilene had 1.6 months of inventory.
-Move forward to November 2025; now Abilene replicated the prior month with 0.4 months of inventory and for the last three months the NTREIS region has held steady with 2.9 months of inventory.
-To rephrase, Abilene has a seventh of the inventory compared to the larger market that is driven by Dallas/Fort Worth.
+In February 2025; the NTREIS region had 2.5 months of inventory; Abilene had 1.3 months of inventory.
+Move forward to February 2026; now Abilene has 0.6 months of inventory and the NTREIS region has 2.2 months of inventory.
+To rephrase, Abilene has about a fourth of the rentable inventory (≈2.2/0.6=3.67) compared to the larger market that is driven by Dallas/Fort Worth.

 SUPPLY FOR SALE

-A few more graphs worth noting, first a comparison the inventory of homes for sale in Abilene v. the region that includes DFW.
+A few more graphs worth noting, first a comparison the inventory of homes for sale in Abilene v. the region that includes DFW (Figure 5).
 Until 2025, inventory of homes for sale in the larger MLS region and Abilene moved in the same direction.
 This trend continued until January 2025 when the two inventory statistics separated - the same time that Stargate employees began arriving in earnest.
-Today, Abilene has less than half the inventory compared to the DFW market.
+Today, Abilene has less than a third of the inventory compared to the DFW market.

-If we just look at Abilene, it appears we are still iterating our seasonal peak for 2025.
+If we just look at Abilene (Figure 7), it appears we are still iterating our seasonal peak for 2025.
 In Abilene, seasonal peaks occured in June/July (with the exception of 2023 when the market was trying to comprehend 8.25% interest rates).
 In July 2025, there were 224 closed sales - a peak that surpassed the seasonal peak of 2024 (182 closed sales in June) and 2023 (192 closed sales in August) and surpasses to matching 2022 (218 closed sales in July).
 We have to go back to 2021 and 3.25% interest rates to find activity that matches these sales.
 This is unlike the larger market where the seasonal peak has steadily decreased since the days of low rates plus COVID and the exhortation to "shelter-in-place".
+As 2025 concludes, you can see that end-of-year rush to close deals in Abilene comes close (216 sales) to surpassing the summer peak (225 sales).
+Our single-family market has become an investment strategy.

 LANDLORD BEHAVIOR